Fixed-rate bond calculator

 • The amount you invest.

-You typically won’t able to top-up your bond during the fixed term (most bonds give you a window of a couple of weeks from account opening, after which the account is effectively locked).
+You typically won’t able to top up your bond during the fixed term (most bonds give you a window of a couple of weeks from account opening, after which the account is effectively locked).
 It’s also not possible to withdraw funds from a bond before it matures (some banks may allow this but it’s likely to involve a set penalty or forfeiting interest).
 As such you’ll need to be fairly decided about the sum you’re willing to lock away.
 Since interest is calculated as a percentage of what you invest, the more you put in, the more you’ll get out.

 • The interest rate.

 The “annual equivalent rate” (AER) takes into account the effect of the interest compounding to tell you what you’ll make over a year.
 All banks have to calculate it in the same way, so it’s a good benchmark for consumers to use.
 One account might boast a rate of 4%, compounded monthly, while another might boast a rate of 4.05% compounded annually.
-You’re actually better off with the former, but the AERs of the two (4.07% and 4.05% respectively) can tell you this so you don’t have to get your calculator out.
+You’re actually better off with the former, but the AERs of both of them (4.07% and 4.05% respectively) can tell you this so you don’t have to get your calculator out.

 • The duration of the bond.

 When you leave your money in a bond for longer, there’s more time to earn interest on interest.
 A 3-year bond at 4% will earn you more overall than a 2-year bond at 5%, for example.
 Generally speaking, the longer you’re willing to lock your money away with the bank for, the better the interest rate the bank will offer – so 5-year bonds typically have better rates than 2-year bonds, for example.
-This is because the bank has more time to put your money to work – hopefully generating them a greater return than they pay onwards to you.
+This is because the bank has more time to put your money to work – hopefully generating it a greater return than it pays onwards to you.
 But this may not always be the case, and it’s worth looking at different terms to see what rates are on offer.
 If the banks believe that the economy has a positive outlook, and interest rates generally are likely to start to come down in the next few years, then they may prefer to steer customers towards shorter bonds so that they’re not stuck paying “over the odds” for years on end.
 Banks invest significant resources in trying to work out where the economy’s headed, and let’s be honest, they usually win.

 • Whether you let the interest compound or have it “paid away” (to generate an income).